McHood Park Campsite

 Plan a visit to Clear Creek swimming hole near Winslow, AZ.
 Find directions via McHood Park, safety tips for swimming and jumping, and essential visitor info.

-Location Details
+Location

-Tucked into the high desert of north-central Arizona between the storied railroad town of Winslow and the ponderosa-draped hills near Flagstaff, Clear Creek offers something rare in the arid Southwest: genuinely inviting, crystal-clear water in a canyon setting that feels like a secret the landscape is reluctant to share.
+Tucked into the high desert of north-central Arizona between the storied railroad town of Winslow and the ponderosa-draped hills near Flagstaff, Clear Creek offers something rare in the arid Southwest: genuinely inviting, clear water in a canyon setting that feels like a discovery the landscape is reluctant to share.
 The creek winds through sandstone formations sculpted by millennia of wind and water, creating a ribbon of blue-green calm that rewards anyone willing to seek it out.
 McHood Park serves as the gateway, providing easy access without demanding much effort — a welcome rarity in a region where natural water often comes only after a serious hike.

 The moment you step out of your car at McHood Park, the contrast with the surrounding desert is striking.
 Cottonwood trees and willows line the creek banks, casting dappled shade on warm afternoons and turning brilliant gold when autumn arrives.
 The sandstone cliffs upstream rise in warm amber and rust tones, their layered faces telling the geological story of ancient seas and shifting dunes.
 You'll hear the creek before you see it — a gentle, persistent rush that feels like an invitation.
 Wildlife is part of the experience here: keep your eyes open for herons wading in the shallows, lizards darting across sun-warmed rocks, and the occasional mule deer coming down to drink at dusk.
 The landscape shifts with the seasons, from wildflower-dotted banks in spring to the quiet, frost-edged stillness of winter, when you may have the whole place to yourself.